SharePointOscar/PackageManagementFiles/README.md

 ![alt text](BrewBundleInstall.png "The command to run for updating and installing Casks")

 ###Gemfile
-To manage my Gems I use RVM which is typical.
+To manage my Gem dependencies I use RVM which is typical.
 However, having a Gemfile to replicate my Gems across development machines is a nice thing to have :)

 Within the directory where the Gemfile resides, run the following command